leanprover/vscode-lean4/README.md

 * `lean4.infoView.toggleUpdating` (Lean 4: Infoview: Toggle Updating): pause / continue live updates of the main (unpinned) tactic state widget (same as clicking on the <img height="16" src="vscode-lean4/media/pause.png"/> or <img height="16" src="vscode-lean4/media/continue.png"/> icon on the main tactic state widget.)

+### Documentation commands

+* `lean4.docView.open` (Lean 4: Open Documentation View): Open documentation found in local 'html' folder in a separate web view panel.

+* `lean4.docView.showAllAbbreviations` (Lean 4: Show all abbreviations): Show help page containing all abbreviations and the Unicode characters they map to.
+This makes it easy to then search for the abbreviation for a given symbol you have in mind using <kbd>Ctrl</kbd>+<kbd>F</kbd>.

 ## For VS Code Extension developers